IntegrativeStats/SelectiveIntegrative/README.md

 A list with components:

-- est: estimated average treatment effect by AIPW, ACW and the selective integrative estimator.
+- 'aipw', 'acw', 'acw.lasso', 'acw.final':
-- sd: estimated standard errors for the aforementioned estimators.
+  each containing the estimated average treatment effect and standard errors of the named estimator; and
-- subset.idx: a subset of indices of the external controls which have been selected for the final integrative estimation.
+- 'subset.idx': a subset of indices of the external controls which have been selected for the final integrative estimation.

 <h3>Examples</h3>